dudegladiator/Azad-Hall-Website/README.md

 ### Complaints

    Residents can submit complaints related to mess services and maintenance through the website.
 The system ensures efficient handling and resolution of reported issues.

 ### Library Book Issuance

    Residents can use the platform to request the issuance of books from the Azad Hall library.
 The website keeps track of book availability and facilitates the borrowing process.

 ### Library Book Inventory

    The website provides an updated list of all books available in the Azad Hall library, making it easy for residents to explore the collection.

 ### Event

-Details about different Events

-### About Azad Hall
+   Discover the Heartbeat of Azad Hall through Vibrant Events!

-This section provides general information about Azad Hall, including its history, facilities, and any other relevant details.
+   Stay tuned for a diverse range of events that bring our community together.
+From cultural extravaganzas to tech hackathons, we celebrate the spirit of unity and collaboration.
+Join us in creating memories that last a lifetime!

 ## Technologies Used